Westminster Involvement and Leadership

 Westminster's Outdoor Recreation Program offers students a wide range of outdoor trips at all levels throughout the year.
 Students can gain valuable outdoor and leadership skills as participants and student trip leaders through our Student Led-Outdoor Trips program and as instructors on our Indoor Climbing Wall.

-Contact information: Liz Rogers, Director of Outdoor Recreation Programs firstname.lastname@example.org
+Contact Info: Tiana White, Director of Outdoor Recreation Programs at firstname.lastname@example.org.

 Young Leader Award

 The Young Leader Award recognizes a first or second year student who has significant involvement and passion in an area of campus co-curricular student leadership.
 In a short amount of time on campus, the award winner will have made a positive impact within the Westminster community.
 Please describe how your nominee fulfills these criteria.